 Shawn Breyer, Owner, Breyer Home Buyers

-Everyday home buyers and sellers turn to internet forums like Reddit, City-Data and StreetEasy for advice.
+Everyday homebuyers and sellers turn to internet forums like Reddit, City-Data, and StreetEasy for advice.
 If you can help solve their problem, they’ll see you as an honest expert and might inquire about your services.
 Worst case scenario?
 You expand your sphere of influence and sharpen your problem-solving skills.
-Check out this list of top web communities for ideas of where to build relationships and promote leads.
+Check out BoomTown’s list of top web communities via the link above for ideas of where to build relationships and promote leads.

 Bruce Ailion, Broker & Attorney, The Ailion Team

 My favorite lead source is a referral from another agent.
-Most Realtors come upon several people a year relocating out of the area.
-I attend the state and national Realtor conference and my national RE/MAX conference.
-There, I meet a large number of the top agents in the country.
-Only 2 or 3 percent of agents attend these events, and they represent the most professional and productive in the industry.
+Most real estate agents come upon several people a year relocating out of the area.
+I attend the state and national real estate agent conference, and my national RE/MAX conference.
+There, I meet a large number of top agents in the country.
+Only 2 to 3% percent of agents attend these events, and they represent the most professional and productive in the industry.
 The other place I advertise for referrals is on the Certified Residential Specialist website.
-This group represents the top 2 percent of agents nationwide.
+This group represents the top 2% of agents nationwide.

 However, there are a few guidelines you should follow to use Twitter to generate leads and improve brand visibility.
-For example, Follow Up Boss shares on its blog that Realtors should consistently engage with followers, share attractive and informative content and create a content calendar to ensure you’re posting regularly.
+For example, Follow Up Boss shares on its blog that real estate agents should consistently engage with followers, share attractive and informative content, and create a content calendar to ensure you’re posting regularly.
 However, the blog also warns that agents shouldn’t annoy followers with constant promotional material or be too generic.

-It may take a bit more legwork, but hiring a dedicated on-site or virtual inside sales agent (ISA) to prospect leads on commission can take your team to the next level.
+It may take a bit more legwork, but hiring a dedicated onsite or virtual inside sales agent (ISA) to prospect leads on commission can take your team to the next level and The Real Estate Trainer can help.
 Generating leads is an important part of growing your real estate business, but a lead is only as good as your follow-up.
-If you need help choosing an ISA and aren’t sure how to vet applicants, check out The Real Estate Trainer’s guide to hiring agents to nurture your leads.
+If you need help choosing an ISA and aren’t sure how to vet applicants, click the link above for The Real Estate Trainer’s guide to hiring agents to nurture your leads.

-Local press coverage occurs when your business is promoted or discussed by local newspapers, radio or TV stations.
+Local press coverage occurs when your business is promoted or discussed by local newspapers, radio programs, or TV stations.
 If you want to do a better job of reaching potential local clients, try generating more local press coverage for your business by developing relationships with newspapers and television stations and engaging with journalists.
-Visit our how-to guide for more detailed information on targeting appropriate media sources and increasing exposure for your business.
+Click the link above for more detailed information on targeting appropriate media sources and increasing exposure for your business.

-If you have an interest in architecture or interior design, chances are you’re already a shameless Pinterest addict.
-Amazingly, Pinterest can also be a great place to generate leads who share your aesthetic — or wish they did.
+If you have an interest in architecture or interior design, chances are you’re already a Pinterest addict.
+According to Honey Bar Media, Pinterest can also be a great place to generate leads who share your aesthetic — or wish they did.
 If you take the time to master Pinterest, the next time your client asks what tile would look good in a mid-century modern kitchen, you can share your beautifully curated board.

 Retargeting or remarketing means showing ads to your website visitors after they leave your site.
 To incorporate retargeting into your lead generation strategy, include a piece of code called a pixel in your agency’s website.
 Even after a visitor leaves your site, the code will follow them to Facebook where they will see your ad, thus keeping your property listings top of mind.
-Check out this article for more information on retargeting and visit our guide to advertising on Facebook to learn how to install a retargeting pixel on your site.
+Check out Parkbench.com via the link above for more information on retargeting and visit our guide to learn how to install a retargeting pixel on your site.

 If you’re looking to build authority in your farm area, getting as many neighbors as possible to your open houses should be one of your main goals.
-A firm handshake and a smile can work better than a decade of real estate flyers or door hangers.
-However, you should also promote your open house early and often by using social media, the MLS [multiple listing service], signage and in-person neighborhood outreach.
+Abby Connect suggests that a firm handshake and a smile can work better than a decade of real estate flyers or door hangers.
+However, you should also promote your open house early and often by using social media, the MLS [multiple listing service], signage, and in-person neighborhood outreach.

-Backlinking occurs when a website links to any other link.
+Backlinking occurs when a website links to any other page or site.
 If you want to drive more traffic to your website and generate more leads, consider partnering with other sites to maximize your online exposure through backlinks.
-For example, providing testimonials, starting your own blog and requesting backlinks from other real estate bloggers can go a long way toward increasing brand visibility.
-Check out the LinkResearchTools guide to SEO link building for more helpful insight.
+Check out the LinkResearchTools guide to SEO link building above for more helpful insight.
+For example, providing testimonials, starting your own blog, and requesting backlinks from other real estate bloggers can go a long way toward increasing brand visibility.

 Jonathan Kobler, Agent, Keller Williams Realty

-It’s time-consuming and labor-intensive if you don’t use predictive analytics software but more effective than blindly blanketing a neighborhood and hoping something works out.
-It also saves money because now you are not targeting whole neighborhoods — just certain homeowners within the neighborhood that are more likely to sell.
+It’s time-consuming and labor-intensive if you don’t use predictive analytics software, but more effective than blindly blanketing a neighborhood and hoping something works out.
+It also saves money because now you are not targeting whole neighborhoods — just certain homeowners within the neighborhood who are more likely to sell.

-It may seem cheesy at first, but wearing a name tag at networking events, open houses, seminars and other events where you’re likely to be seen by potential clients is a great way to generate leads.
-You can also increase brand exposure by opting for a branded shirt, hat or laptop case that feels more appropriate traveling, playing golf or even running errands.
+It may seem cheesy at first, but wearing a name tag at networking events, open houses, seminars, and other events where you’re likely to be seen by potential clients is a great way to generate leads.
+Forbes also suggests increasing brand exposure by opting for a branded shirt, hat, or laptop case that feels more appropriate when traveling, playing golf, or even running errands.
 Then, if anyone mentions your company or asks about your listings, be prepared with a quick elevator pitch and a business card.

-Relationship marketing can help you and your agents generate leads in the short term while helping your team build those relationships and stay top-of-mind with potential clients.
-Do this by staying highly organized, having great content like emails, blogs and phone scripts, consistently following up and using analytics to glean insights from your performance.
-When relationship marketing is done properly, even leads who aren’t ready to buy or sell a home now will think of you first when the time comes to relocate.
+Relationship marketing can help you and your agents generate leads in the short term and stay top of mind with potential clients.
+The Close suggests that you do this by staying highly organized, having great content, following up consistently, and using analytics to glean insights from your performance.
+When relationship marketing is done properly, even leads who aren’t ready to buy or sell a home now will think of you first when the time comes.

-Highlighting your successes in your blog, on social media and as part of interactions with the community is an incredible way to generate leads.
-Not only do potential leads want to see how well you performed for previous clients, sharing success stories on social media and linking to your happy clients is a great way to grow your sphere of influence and generate more leads.
+Highlighting your successes in your blog, on social media, and as part of interactions with the community is an incredible way to generate leads.
+As Bonnie Marcus at Forbes points out, not only do potential leads want to see how well you performed for previous clients, sharing success stories on social media and linking to your happy clients is a great way to grow your sphere of influence and generate more leads.
 Just be sure to get permission from your clients first.

 Radio may be falling out of favor, but it’s estimated that 48 million Americans are weekly podcast listeners and that number is growing.
 Many real estate podcasts are for industry experts to expand their knowledge and keep abreast of issues facing the markets.
 However, you can also use a podcast to communicate with potential homebuyers and sellers.
-Start a podcast using our six-step guide and create content that demonstrates your local real estate knowledge, educates potential clients and grows your business.
+Start a podcast using Carrot’s guide linked to above and create content that demonstrates your local real estate knowledge, educates potential clients, and grows your business.

-Real estate lead generation can help your agency drive traffic to your website, maintain and grow your market and increase sales.
-You can generate leads for your brokerage by using lead generation platforms, engaging with your community and more.
-Find the right combination of lead generation tools to increase conversions and make sales.
+Real estate lead generation can help your agency drive traffic to your website, maintain, and grow your market, and increase sales.
+You can generate leads for your brokerage by using lead generation platforms, engaging with your community, and more.
+Find the right combination of lead generation tools and tips from the 43 we offer above to increase conversions and make sales.